March 12, 2026 (1mo ago)

 Building this yourself sounds straightforward, but several problems surface quickly:

 Even with self-hosted replay, you still need to mask sensitive content.
-Princeton researchers found that session replay scripts on popular websites captured credit card numbers and passwords in plain text (Princeton Web Transparency and Accountability Project, 2017).
+The Princeton Web Transparency and Accountability Project found that session replay scripts on popular websites captured credit card numbers and passwords in plain text.
 The lesson holds regardless of where the data is stored.

 rrweb's maskAllInputs: true option replaces all input values with asterisks during recording.
 This catches: